kevnjs/kevnjs/README.md

 ### Hi there, I'm Kevin 🌞 !

-I'm aront End Developer, and I'm working on my newfound skills to create amazing new projects.
+I'm a Front End Developer, and I'm working on my newfound skills to create amazing new projects.
 Currently in my Junior dev arc in my life anime

 My Front-End Stack Strengths are:
 - Javascript